 We’ll also make sure that most of your meals include honey procured from our very own beehives.
 The last thing you want while travelling is an unexpected illness – consuming the honey from local bees can often help build immunity to allergens and illnesses.
-Not to mention, it’s delicious whether by the spoonful, in honey, or glazing a fresh piece of salmon that’s then topped with fresh greens from our onsite Microgreens Farmer.
+Not to mention, it’s delicious whether by the spoonful, in honey, or glazing a fresh piece of salmon.

 Besides fruits, vegetables, and a small animal farm, we’re really proud of our recently added olive grove, lavender field, and beehive.
 The Acompte family has been running – and improving – this farmland for over 300 years.
 It was 1945 when my grandmother Lourdes decided she wanted to open the home and land up to visitors.

 In the time since then, the family has been working to maintain this hotel to our standards.
 Each year we try to add one significant element to the hotel and we divide up so that a different family members manages each addition.
 I took the lead on the lavender field because since childhood, nothing has ever seemed as romantic to me as a lavender field.
 The color and the smell are so calming and I loved the image of my life tending to them.